 - We keep remembering those obscure lost games on Unseen64, even if most people don’t care about them.

-- If support on Patreon decreases we will search other methods to raise funds (as publishing short books using the same content we publish on the site).
+- We keep working on other methods to raise funds (as with StoryBundle ebooks and publishing short physical books using the same content we have on the site).

-Patreon is essential for the survival of a niche project like Unseen64, a website 99% managed by a single italian guy in this age of Youtube and gaming videos in english.
+Patreon is essential for the survival of a niche project like Unseen64, a 20-year old website managed with love and sleep-deprivation mostly by just one italian guy.

-In the meantime, we are really grateful for your kind words and your help: without our Patrons, Unseen64 would already be dead.
-You prompt us to keep up doing this, even during the hardest times.
+We are grateful for your kind words and your help: without our Patrons Unseen64 would already have been closed many years ago.
+You prompt us to keep doing this, even during the hardest times.

-We’d like to thank all of you (in alphabetical order) who are currently helping U64 on Patreon:
+We’d like to thank all of you who are currently helping U64 on Patreon: